kutruff/fly-t3-turbo/README.md

 Pick your personal org or the org you made for the project. org tokens allow you to use them for several apps at once.

-9. Set your environment variables in both `deployment/web.toml`. `APP_NAME` and region are your fly.io web app name you picked earliear
+9. Set your environment variables in `deployment/web.toml`. `APP_NAME` and region are your fly.io web app name you picked earlier.
+Change all the `fly.io` urls to match your app name.

-10. Set the similarly named environment variables in `.github/workflows/web.yml`.
-Change all the urls to match your app name.
+10. Set the similarly named environment variables in `.github/workflows/web.yml`. (app name and region)

 11. install dependencies